twistedatrocity/SWG-Mods/README.md

 ## Installation
 * Download server specific zip (if available, if not just use vanilla) and extract into your base SWG game folder.
 Full version for Legends now provided, no need to download two zips.
+* the zip contains two folders: ui and texture .
+Copy these folders directly to your main SWG game directory, allow it to overwrite existing files.
 * Restart the game.

 ## Updates
-* remove ui (and texture if satmaps used) folder, unpack new zip.
+* remove ui (and texture if satmaps used) folder, unpack new zip using directions above.

 ## Uninstallation
 Simply delete the files it placed in your SWG folder.